kraaijenbrink/plotmanageR/README.md

 # plotmanageR

-An RStudio addin to manage external (x11) plot windows using keyboard shortcuts
+An RStudio addin with functions to manage external (x11) plot windows, mappable to keyboard shortcuts